Technical Notes - Audio Background

 03. CLIENT-SIDE SYNTHESIS

-To fix this, we abandoned audio files entirely.
-Phantas treats the browser as a real-time synthesizer.
+Phantas takes a different route and treats the browser as a real-time synthesizer.

 Using the Web Audio API, we instantiate raw OscillatorNodes directly on your device's CPU.
-This audio is generated at 64-bit floating-point precision at the exact moment of playback.
+The audio is generated at playback time rather than delivered as a pre-rendered streaming file.

 Engine Core v1.0